marcycode/LPGMCP/privacy-mcp/README.md

 # Local Privacy Guardian MCP

-**One-liner:** A zero-trust **file firewall for AI**.
+A zero-trust **file firewall for AI**.
 It intercepts file access from AI tools via MCP, enforces least-privilege policies, **redacts sensitive data** inline, and emits **tamper-evident audit logs**—so users can use AI on their machines without leaking secrets or PII.

 ---